Preparation

 -

-Fever, flu, stomach illness, or active infection
+Fever, flu, or active illness

 -